azuredevops619/MCW-Intelligent-analytics/Whiteboard design session/WDS trainer guide - Intelligent analytics.md

 ##### SMS messaging

-1. What Azure service would you recommend Adventure Works use for sending email or SMS messages to guest services employees indicating the detection of an upset guest via sentiment analysis in the chat?
+1. What Azure service would you recommend First Up Consultants use for sending email or SMS messages to guest services employees indicating the detection of an upset guest via sentiment analysis in the chat?
 2. How could you integrate this service into your chat message processing flow?

 ##### Q&A Bot

-1. What Azure services would you recommend Adventure Works use for creating a Q&A bot?
+1. What Azure services would you recommend First Up Consultants use for creating a Q&A bot?

 ##### Message search